Breezy Shade; the Ultimate Beach Shelter

 Cleaning and maintenance

 There’s not too much that needs to be done in terms of cleaning.
 Shake the sand off before you pack it away, hand wash it at the end of season in cold water, and keep it away from irons, bleach and dryers.

 I mentioned above nothing on the market that I have come across compares to these in terms of portability, weight, simplicity and ease of setup.

 We have a nice awning on the front of our Camper Trailer, but always struggled with a portable shelter for outings away from the trailer.
 This a game changer, and I’m super happy with it.

 If you are chasing something portable, light weight, flexible and easy to use then the Breezy Shade is certainly worth a buy.
 We’ve had a number of friends and family comment on how well they work, and I have no doubt they will be making a purchase.

 Don’t feel like we are pushing this; the product speaks for itself.
 We love ours, and would highly recommend it.
-If you want the best beach shelter currently on the market, get a Breezy Shade.
+If you want the best beach shelter that we’ve seen so far, get a Breezy Shade.